microsoft/BotBuilder-Samples/samples/javascript_nodejs/17.multilingual-conversations/README.md

 # Multilingual Bot Sample
 Bot Framework v4 multilingual bot sample

-This sample shows how to translate incoming and outgoing text using a custom middleware and the [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).
+This bot has been created using [Microsoft Bot Framework][1], it shows how to translate incoming and outgoing text using a custom middleware and the [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher